-Most children with epilepsy and their families are able to travel, nearby or abroad.
+Most children with epilepsy and their families are able to travel nearby or abroad.
 However, careful planning is necessary to ensure a safe and enjoyable holiday.

 Tips for safe travel

-Take the phone numbers of key members of the epilepsy care team.
-They may also be able to provide you with the names of experts or clinics in your holiday location.
+- Take the phone numbers of key members of the epilepsy care team and any names of experts or clinics in your holiday location.

 - Know how to manage a seizure.
 Know who and what numbers to call in case of emergencies.

 - Make sure your child wears some form of epilepsy identification, such as a Medic Alert bracelet.